 - The ever-growing number and diversity of Wi-Fi devices along with increased connection speeds and data traffic volumes will exceed the capacity of spectrum currently available in the 5 GHz band by 2020;

 - Between 500 MHz and 1 GHz of additional spectrum in various world regions may be needed to support expected growth in Wi-Fi by 2020;

 - If demand for Wi-Fi exceeds expected growth, then between 1.3 GHz and 1.8 GHz more spectrum may be required by 2025; and

 - Wi-Fi spectrum needs to be sufficiently contiguous to support 160 MHz wide channels, which are required to support a growing number of bandwidth-intensive applications and to allow maximum Wi-Fi benefits to be attained.

 The Wi-Fi Spectrum Needs Study provides evidence that expected growth in Wi-Fi use and deployment will exhaust available unlicensed spectrum capacity in the near future and additional spectrum allocations are required to ensure Wi-Fi functionality at the service level that users expect.
-Wi-Fi Alliance and its members are working to ensure that policymakers and regulators around the world are aware of the looming Wi-Fi spectrum crunch and take necessary actions to resolve the issue.
+Wi-Fi Alliance and its members are working to ensure that policymakers and regulators around the world are aware of the looming Wi-Fi spectrum crunch and take necessary actions to resolve

 Those who share the same spectrum concerns are encouraged to join Wi-Fi Alliance activities!